Joe Elliott (of Def Leppard), Gratitude & Hair Nation DJs

 Gratitude is a state of mind, a practice, and a lifestyle that we should all be committed to every day.
 If you are reading this post, then you have access to a computer, which some people in this world do not.
 If you are at work while reading this, then be grateful that you have a job (even if you hate it) because some people in this world would give an appendage to have a job and steady income.
 If you are in your home while reading this, then be grateful that you have a roof over your head.
 You get the picture.

 As a collective, we get so wrapped up in our daily struggles, desires, and commitments that we forget to be thankful for what we do have.
-I lived in Baja California, Mexico for a brief period during the autumn of 2021, and I am so grateful to have had that experience.
+I lived in Baja California, Mexico during the autumn of 2021, and I am so grateful to have had that experience.
 The house I rented had some plumbing issues, including not having any hot water.
 Instead of bitching about this every time I took a shower, I would get under the cold water and thank the universe for having running water in the first place because many homes in the area did not have indoor plumbing at all, much less hot water.
 Then when I returned home to the United States and took my first hot shower, I did a happy dance under the showerhead and thanked the universe for the hot water.

 I give gratitude thousands of times a day.
 I give thanks for my health, the wildlife I see during my daily hike or run, my support system, the weather, music…you name it.
 Even if I get stuck in traffic, I give thanks for my car and the Hair Nation (SiriusXM) DJs who keep me entertained during the delay.